JayaSaiKishore7/MachineLearningModels/README.md

 # MachineLearningModels
-This repository is primarilys for learning purposes related to machine learning models, with a focus on building projects on individual topics.
+This repository is primarily for learning purposes related to machine learning models, with a focus on building projects on individual topics.